shahyaranfaz/SHAYVERI/README.md

 ## How to build

 Requires a C++ compiler with C++20 support and a modern x86-64 CPU with BMI/BMI2, LZCNT, and POPCNT support.
-The engine binary can then be loaded into any UCI-compatible GUI such as Arena, Cutechess, or Lichess via the [Lichess bot API](https://lichess.org/api#tag/Bot).
+SHAYVERI can then be loaded into any UCI-compatible GUI such as Arena, Cutechess, or Lichess via the [Lichess bot API](https://lichess.org/api#tag/Bot).

 ```bash
 make